pajtai/app-state/README.md

 Available options:

 `options.devTools` - set this truthy if you want to use the [dev tools Chrome Extension](https://github.com/Duder-onomy/app-state-chrome-extension)
+`options.allowConcurrent` - set this to truthy if you want to be able to make multiple concurrent set calls

 ## Instance Methods